-3.12 Microsoft Windows® Sound System
+3.16 Microsoft Windows® Sound System

-In addition to supporting playback and recording of compressed TrueSpeech data, the CT8020 can also playback and record un-compressed data in 16-bit linear, 8-bit linear, 8-bit mu-law and 8-bit A-law formats.
+In addition to supporting playback and recording of compressed TrueSpeech data, the CT8021 can also playback and record un-compressed data in 16-bit linear, 8-bit linear, 8-bit mu-law and 8-bit A-law formats.
 The 8-bit linear format supports data in both signed and unsigned form (with or without most significant data bit inversion).
 This provides true Windows Sound System (WSS) 8 bit .wav file compatibility.
-The CT8020 supports 8- and 16-bit 8 KHz, and 11 KHz Microsoft WAVE file mono formats making it an ideal low cost device for speech enabling personal computers and personal digital assistants (PDAs).
-The Microsoft WAVE file format also includes support for storing of TrueSpeech 8.5 speech data, making it possible to directly exchange TrueSpeech WAVE recordings with WSS compliant PC's.
+The CT8021 supports 8- and 16-bit 8 KHz, and 11 KHz Microsoft WAVE file mono formats making it an ideal low cost device for speech enabling personal computers and personal digital assistants (PDAs).
+The Microsoft WAVE file format also includes support for storing of TrueSpeech 8.5 speech data, making it possible to directly exchange TrueSpeech 8.5 WAVE recordings with WSS compliant PC's.
 A "software only" TrueSpeech 8.5 encoder/decoder is a standard part of the Sound Recorder application included with Windows® 95.
+Note that sample rates other than 8KHz require that the CT8020 is operated with an external A-to-D codec capable of supporting the desired sample rate.

-3.13 Data Compression/De-Compression Accelerator
+3.17 Data Compression/De-Compression Accelerator

-The CT8020 can be used a data compression accelerator.
-In addition to supporting real-time recording and playback via external CODECs, the CT8020 can operate in a codec-less environment where it compresses 16-bit linear speech data from the host, returning the compressed data to the host.
+The CT8021 can be used a data compression accelerator.
+In addition to supporting real-time recording and playback via external CODECs, the CT8021 can operate in a codec-less environment where it compresses 16-bit linear speech data from the host, returning the compressed data to the host.
 Simultaneous compression and decompression is supported.
-This enables the CT8020 to be used in a sound-card type environment where the speech input and output channels are independent of the CT8020.
+This enables the CT8021 to be used in a sound-card type environment where the speech input and output channels are independent of the CT8021.

-3.14 DTMF / Tone Generator
+3.18 DTMF / Tone Generator

 The DTMF/Tone generator can generate any single or dual frequency tone in the range 300Hz to 3 KHz.
-The CT8020 has preset parameters for generating all 16 DTMF digits (0-9, \, #, and the "hidden" digits A, B, C, D) as well as standard USA dial tone, busy tone, and ringing (ringback) tone.
+The CT8021 has preset parameters for generating all 16 DTMF digits (0-9, , #, and the "hidden" digits A, B, C, D) as well as standard USA dial tone, busy tone, and ringing (ringback) tone.
 The preset parameters can be re-programmed by the host controller to generate any single or dual frequency tone combination.
 The relative level (twist) of dual frequency tones can also be selected.
+The tone generator can be operated concurrently with the record/playback speech operation.

-3.15 Tone Detection
+3.19 Tone Detection

-The CT8020 contains a set of four independent programmable call progress tone filters which can be used to detect call progress tones such as dial tone, busy tone, ringing (or ringback) tone and fax calling tone (CNG).
+The CT8021 contains a set of four independent programmable call progress tone filters which can be used to detect call progress tones such as dial tone, busy tone, ringing (or ringback) tone and fax calling tone (CNG).
+The tone detector can be configured to operate on either the incoming (record) data stream or outgoing (playback) data stream.

-3.16 DTMF Detection
+3.20 DTMF Detection

-The CT8020 includes a DTMF detector which can detect all 16 DTMF digits including the digits ABCD.
+The CT8021 includes a DTMF detector which can detect all 16 DTMF digits including the digits ABCD.
+The tone detector can be configured to operate on either the incoming (record) data stream or outgoing (playback) data stream.

-3.17 Full Duplex Speakerphone
+3.21 Full Duplex Speakerphone

-The CT8020 can operate in either Standalone Speakerphone or in DSVD Speakerphone mode.
-In DSVD Speakerphone mode, the CT8020 provides Acoustical Echo Cancellation between the speaker and microphone connection concurrent with TrueSpeech operation.
-In Standalone Full duplex Speakerphone mode, Acoustical Echo Cancellation as well as near-end (Electrical) echo cancellation to the telephone line connection are provided.
+The CT8021 can operate in either Standalone Speakerphone or in DSVD Speakerphone mode (for use in a videoconferencing system).
+In DSVD Speakerphone mode, the CT8021 provides Acoustical Echo Cancellation between the speaker and microphone connection concurrent with speech compression operation.
+In Standalone Full duplex Speakerphone mode, Acoustical Echo Cancellation as well as nearend (Electrical) echo cancellation to the telephone line connection are provided.
 Standalone Speakerphone mode provides support for creating an analog phone line based speakerphone.